Mi Jardin Azul: Las Canciones Favoritas

-This album is currently out of print in the United States.

 Reception

 Music critic Thom Jurek praised the compilation in his Allmusic review, writing: "Its remastered sound, personal notes, and photographs that annotate the selections make for a fine travelogue through this aspect of the singer's long career... these titles are all among the most interesting and compelling in her catalog.
 There is no hint of revisionism or novelty in their presentation or articulation.
 Musically, this set is gorgeous: full of life and passion, and brimming with stunning moments in both the vocal performances and arrangements.
 Wonderful."